 Finding Journal Articles:

-Our subject or discipline specific databases may allow you to find sources you can't find through Summon.
-They also often include other features (search, sort, result display, download...) that Summon does not have.
+Subject or discipline specific databases may allow you to find sources you can't find through Omni.
+They also often include other features (search, sort, result display, download...) that Omni does not have.
 All will let you find journal articles.
 Some will include books or book chapters.